 Beepen-VK Side Effects

-Note: This page contains information about the side effects of penicillin.
+Note: This page contains information about the side effects of penicillin v potassium.
 Some of the dosage forms included on this document may not apply to the brand name Beepen-VK.

 Not all side effects for Beepen-VK may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to penicillin v potassium: capsule, powder for solution, powder for suspension, solution, suspension, syrup, tablet, tablet for suspension, tablet chewable, tablet extended release

 In addition to its needed effects, some unwanted effects may be caused by penicillin v potassium (the active ingredient contained in Beepen-VK).
 In the event that any of these side effects do occur, they may require medical attention.